Some commonly used built-in tags.

 {% include "partial/footer.html" %}

-The `include` directive can embed a split code fragment (fragment) into a complete document.
-The usage form is{% include "模板文件" %}
+include you can embed a split code fragment (fragment) into the complete document.
+The format is{% include "模板文件" %}.

-If the template to be introduced does not exist, it will report an error, such as if we do not know whether the template to be introduced exists, we need to addif_exists
+If the template to be imported does not exist, it will report an error, such as when we do not know whether the template to be imported exists, we need to addif_existsjudgment.

 {% include "partial/header.html" if_exists %}